 Christopher I. J. Fobes

-Mr. Fobes’s practice focuses on civil defense litigation, including defense of public entities in the areas of discrimination, civil rights litigation, personal injury, and general liability.
+Mr. Fobes’ practice focuses on civil defense litigation, including areas of personal injury, sexual abuse, discrimination, and general liability.
 Mr. Fobes attended law school after serving in Afghanistan as a U.S. Marine in 2009 and 2011.
-While in law school, Mr. Fobes was as an Article Editor for Lewis & Clark Law Review.
-Mr. Fobes also worked as a certified law clerk for the Multnomah County District Attorney’s Office in Portland, OR.
+While in law school, Mr. Fobes was as an Article Editor for the Lewis & Clark Law Review.
+Mr. Fobes also worked as a certified law clerk for the Multnomah County District Attorney’s Office in Portland, Oregon.

 - Lewis & Clark Northwestern School of Law, Juris Doctorate, 2019